The mystery of what happened in room 1046 of the Hotel President remains unsolved to this day, despite endless files of evidence.

-That same afternoon, the Hotel President got two more guests, whose presence would contribute greatly to the mystery of what happened in room 1046.
+That same afternoon, the President Hotel got two more guests whose presence would contribute greatly to the mystery of what happened to Roland T. Owen in room 1046.

-The first was a Jean Owen (no relation to Roland.)
+The first was a Jean Owen (of no relation to Roland).
 She had come to Kansas City to meet her boyfriend for the day and decided that rather than drive all the way back to her hometown on the outskirts of the city, she would stay for the night in a hotel.
-Upon checking into the Hotel President, Jean Owen was given the key to room 1048, right next door to Roland.
+Upon checking into the President Hotel, Jean Owen was given the key to room 1048, right next door to Roland.

 That night, according to police statements, she heard a repeated commotion.